View Organizational Chart

 , Special Operations Division and the Forensic Laboratory Services Division

 .
-The Seminole Neighborhood Policing Division
+The Seminole Neighborhood Policing and Court Services Division

 is responsible for investigating, collecting, analyzing and disseminating intelligence information concerning criminal activity, international and domestic terrorism, pawn, street gangs, outlaw motorcycle gangs, warrants, inmate telephone monitoring, registered felons and sexual offenders/predators.
-The City County Investigative Bureau
+City County Investigative Bureau

 is a full-time, multi-agency task force comprised of agents from the SCSO, seven of the police departments within Seminole County, Florida Department of Law Enforcement, the U.S Bureau of Alcohol, Tobacco, Firearms and Explosives and the Amtrak/Auto train and is headed by a Captain.
 The Forensic Laboratory Division